PSYCHOLOGY AND EDUCATION - 2022/3

 Students will be required to answer one question from a choice of four, covering any aspect of the course content.

 Students will receive verbal feedback on their topic understanding, ideas and critical thinking from the lecturer, and from each other, during in-class discussions.
 At the beginning of each lecture, students will be given 2 to 3 questions which will be discussed as a group to test and provide formative feedback on their understanding of the previous weeks' material.
 The module convenor will engage with the SurreyLearn discussion board and respond to queries or issues that arise there.

 Students will also be given the opportunity to receive formative feedback directly related to each component of the summative assessment:

-Each student will have the opportunity to submit a 1-page plan for their information leaflet and mini-essay to obtain formative feedback.
-There will also be the opportunity for students to attend an assignment Q&A session.
+Each student will have the opportunity to submit a 1-page plan for their information leaflet to obtain formative feedback.
+There will also be the opportunity for students to attend Q&A sessions on the coursework and exam.

 - This course critically considers the relationship between psychology and education, through examination of educational policy and practice from a psychological perspective, and by considering how psychological theory can be used to understand a range of special educational needs and educational issues.
 The aim of this course is to understand how psychology plays a key role in education.
 The development of independent and critical thought will be supported each week through a series of questions to consider when students review the lecture material and complete the reading

 |001||Apply psychological theory to educational practice, and to consider barriers to doing so||CT|